 If you are looking for a popular IDE for C/C++ development at a beginning level, you can go for Dev C++.
 Though it doesn’t provide many advanced options, you will get features such as auto code completion, project management, syntax highlighting, CVS Support, Integrated Debugging, etc. Dev C++ is based on GNU Compiler Collection (GCC) and you can use it for your mini-projects on the Windows platform.

 Supported Languages: C and C++

 Recommended: C vs C++: Which Programming language is better?

 I hope you found the article useful.
 A good IDE can help you in a number of ways.
-It doesn’t only help you coding quick and efficiently or keep every import or libraries organized, but also saves a lot of effort and time.
+It doesn’t only help you code quickly and efficiently or keep every import or library organized, but also saves a lot of effort and time.
 You will be always thankful to your IDE for making the bug fixing task quite simpler.
 So, which IDE you are going to use?
 Do let us know in the comments section below.